sanyuktaspeaks1-tech/aadhaar-open-data/README.md

 Unlike most states, Delhi’s records are spread across multiple clusters, suggesting greater internal diversity in the data (districts vary more in demographics).

+## Insights on clusters
+Cluster 0 dominates most states → This means many states share similar characteristics (most districts are similar in age distribution).

+Cluster 1 is a smaller group, capturing some outliers or slightly different demographics.

+Cluster 2 is empty so far → Either rare patterns or KMeans didn’t find strong separation for that group.

+Cluster 3 appears in Metropolitain regions  → Delhi/Gujrat/Harayana has some unique districts very different from the rest of India.